modenaxe/MuscleForceDirection/README.md

 The MuscleForceDirection plugin (MFD plugin for short) tries to streamline this operations and make easier to extract muscle forces and apply them to finite element models.

-# Plugin options
-Using the plugin setup you can decide:
-1. the body/bodies of interest on which to run the MFD analysis
-2. the reference system in which you want to express the line of actions
-3. choose if you want to extract the "anatomical" lines of action or the effective lines of action.

 ## "Anatomical" versus "Effective" lines of action
 Anatomical muscle lines of actions are those whose attachments are on the bones.